TO-autonomy/CARLA-vehicle-simulation/README.md

 This guide provides instructions for setting up and running a vehicle simulation in the CARLA simulator to generate synthetic sensor data.
 The simulation software records sensor information for six cameras and a LiDAR sensor.
 The sensors are positioned to mimic NuScenes dataset sensor setup.

+*Note: The article "On the Impact of Video Compression on Vision-Based Occupancy Prediction" is based on commit [d1a6ab8](https://github.com/TO-autonomy/CARLA-vehicle-simulation/tree/d1a6ab86d489e1b27c9eaca6d6c777b5bcb04788).
+It is strongly recommended to use this version of the pipeline to reproduce results.*

 ## System Requirements

 The CARLA simulation was tested with a high-end workstation.
 However, the recommended system specification for the CARLA simulator should also work for running the vehicle simulation.
 Lower system requirements could work in a limited capacity, but the simulation's stability and effectiveness are unknown. **NB!
 The system was developed for Ubuntu 20.04 and Ubuntu 22.04 version.
 Windows or other OS systems are expected to cause issues during setup or simulation.**